-Written by Tim Lince, On behalf of the Trustees of Lowther Pavilion.
-31st March 2011
+Written by Tim Lince, On behalf of the Trustees of Lowther Pavilion on 31st March 2011.

 Lowther Pavilion and Gardens Trust aim to enrich the entire community of the Fylde (both local and the wider region) through the arts (performance, visual and written form) providing an affordable programme of innovative, challenging and enjoyable events, activities and projects in a stimulating and accessible environment.

 This mission is based firmly on the belief that being involved in the arts can have a lasting and transforming effect on many aspects of the lives of individuals and communities, whose sense of identity and purpose can be changed through such engagement.
 The arts also provide a rich tapestry for cultural tourism.